LeviMooreDev/Wolfenstein-3D-CPlusPlus/Game/README.txt

     3: Toggle collider wireframe
     4: Toggle god mode (can't get hit by enemies and can go through walls)
     5: Reset game

-Themes
-    You have to escape and "Don't Die" on the way out.
-    As you play there are a lot of "Closed Doors" you have to open to escape.

 Known bugs
     Sometimes health is not displayed.